 Differences between PWA vs Native App can be indicated based on four aspects: Development, Discoverability, Installation & Capacity, and Performance.

 Developing a native app means you need to build separate versions compatible with each operating system.
 If your application only suits iOS, for example, you may lose trust from Android device users.
-Moreover, Android apps are much different from ones for Apple devices, so you really have to double your efforts and even invest more money to build both versions.
+Moreover, Android apps are much different from those for Apple devices, so you really have to double your efforts and even invest more money to build both versions.

 With progressive web apps, things are less complicated since they are developed on an intuitive framework just like any other website.
 That’s why developing a progressive web app can cost you less than building a native app.